conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 LIMIT 3000000
 ```

-**Dummy statements** have been programmatically produced via Python scripts, all scripts and detailed description is provided in folder `data_acquisition/dummy_statements`
+- **Dummy**: a selection of dummy statements regarding the artwork attributions (represented by the property `wdt:P50` and `wdt:P170` and including from 1 to 4 authors in each claim and the source of the claim) and artworks locations (represented by the property `wdt:P276`, including 1 possible location, time constraints and source) has been created.
+Those new statements contain dummy arbitrary information ranked as deprecated and therefore non-asserted to represent alternative or historical claims to those contained in Art dataset.
+This design choice was made to increase the number of conjectural statements in the final dataset.
+Dummy statements have been programmatically produced via Python scripts, all scripts and detailed description is provided in folder `data_acquisition/dummy_statements`.

+**Art** and **Random** datasets have been collected via [Wikidata API](https://www.wikidata.org/wiki/Wikidata:REST_API) in JSON format.
+Entities have been selected from Wikidata SPARQL endpoint with the following queries:

 Each statement has been added into a json file which has the same structure as the wikidata json which can be retreived from the Wikidata API. (by the script randomic_statements.py).
 Each statement ranking corresponds to "Deprecated".
 Each statement has also a star time date and a end time date to qualify the period when the artwork has been located in the location expressed by the statement (e.g. Mona Lisa location was "Museo della Storia di Bologna" (```wd:Q55107400```) from 10 april 1903 to 13 may 1904).
 DISCLAIMER: Dates are complitely random, this means that the artwork's inception can be postumous confronting the start date of its location.